denten-books/plain-text/3-chapter.md

 this, the writers mean abstract or "logical" objects, like words and ideas.
-In describing FORMAT, an important early (circa 1968) "general-purpose" text processor (written in FORTRAN IV for OS/360 devices), George Berns describes the program's input as "free-form," (literally, free of form) in that it is "entirely free of positional restraint" [@berns_format_1968, 85;
+In describing FORMAT, an important early (circa 1968) "general-purpose" text processor (written in FORTRAN IV for OS/360 devices), George Berns describes the program's input as "free-form" (literally, free of form), in that it is "entirely free of positional restraint" [@berns_format_1968, 85;
 @berns_description_1969, 141].
 Text free of positional restraint, in that way, can be described in terms of "content,"  by contrast with "formatted" objects